Philipp238/parfam/README.md

 These base functionalities are all included in the function `dev_training`, which should run by starting the main function to test if the installation worked and can be used to gain familiarity with the framework.
-It tests the process for arbitrary mathematical functions which can be specified in `dev_training` directly.
+It tests the process for arbitrary mathematical functions that can be directly specified in `dev_training`.

 ## Plots

-To analyze the results shown in [1] and redo the plots, run the cells in `results/srbench_groundtruth_results.ipynb`, which builds up on the code from [1].
+To analyze the results shown in [2] and redo the plots, run the cells in `results/srbench_groundtruth_results.ipynb`, which builds up on the code from [2].

 ## Reproduce experiments

-To run the experiments from Section 3 on the SRBench ground-truth problems [1] you first have to download the Feynman and Strogatz data sets by downloading https://github.com/EpistasisLab/pmlb.
+To run the experiments from Section 3 on the SRBench ground-truth problems [2] you first have to download the Feynman and Strogatz data sets by downloading https://github.com/EpistasisLab/pmlb.
 After completing this use the command

 ````